Soph231/string-manipulation-tools/shell-scripting/create_sample_files.md

 These files can then be renamed using the 'rename_files.sh' script with slight modification.

-change the folder name in the script:
+change the folder name in the script (rename_files.sh):

-rename_files.sh

-from example_files:
+from example_files to test_files in the following line:
 ```
 cd example_files
 ```
-to test_files:
+to
 ```
 cd test_files
 ```